Facilities Arrangements for Trade Unions and Professional Organisations Policy : guide for managers

 Representatives changing status

 A representative’s status may change, and they may no longer be in a position to carry out the accredited role.
 This decision may come from the representative or the accrediting organisation.
-The organisation they are accredited by, is responsible for notifying the NHS Board.
-This communication would come to the director of human resources or equivalent, who will have a list of accredited representatives within the organisation.
-The former representative should also let their local manager know.
+The organisation that accredited them is responsible for notifying the NHS Board.
+This communication would be directed to the director of human resources or an equivalent, who will have a list of accredited representatives within the organisation.
+The former representative should also inform their local manager.

 In some instances, representatives may join another trade union or professional organisation and be accredited as a representative.
-In such situations, the original organisation must still notify the NHS Board that the representative is no longer undertaking duties for them.
+In such situations, the original organisation must still notify the NHS Board that the representative is no longer undertaking duties on their behalf.
 The new organisation will then inform the NHS Board that the representative will be acting on behalf of their membership.

 Alternative formats